renato0307/canivete/README.md

-# life-utils
+# Canivete
-Tools you'll use for life.
+Multi-tools you'll use for life.

+## Origin

+"Canivete" is the Portuguese word for [pocketknife](https://pt.wikipedia.org/wiki/Canivete).

+Ths inspiration for the name came from multi-tools knifes like the Swiss Army knifes.

 ## Available commands